A group of young people walking on the street and talking.

 Mirtazapine could raise the level of cocaine in your body, giving you a bigger reaction.

-Taking mirtazapine with cocaine is likely to dampen the stimulant effects of cocaine and the same with ecstasy.
+Taking mirtazapine with cocaine or ecstasy is likely to dampen the stimulant effects.
 Ecstasy may also increase your levels of mirtazapine as it interferes with its breakdown in the liver.

 You should not mix mirtazapine and amfetamines unless you are under close medical supervision, as an increased amfetamine response may be dangerous.